AnalystSeyi/Powerbi-Referral-To-Recovery-Analysis/README.md

 ## 1️⃣ Treatment Commencement Completeness
 **Insight:**
 Of **11,501 total patients**, only **7,954 (69.16%)** had a recorded treatment commencement date, leaving **30.84% unrecorded**.
-This suggests that nearly one-third of patient treatment data is incomplete, which can impact accurate reporting on treatment initiation rates, performance tracking, and care continuity.
-This incomplete data impedes accurate performance analysis.
+This means nearly one-third of patient treatment data is incomplete — a gap that undermines accurate reporting, performance tracking, and care continuity.
+Such incompleteness reduces confidence in performance evaluation.

 **Recommendation:**
 - Enforce mandatory data capture for treatment commencement.